 KCHS encourages parent and community input regarding our program.
-We hope that if you have a concern, you will speak immediately to your child's teacher or center manager.
-If you feel that your concerns are not being addressed, please complete the Parent and Community Grievance Form which is included in the front of this School Family Guide.
-If you consider your concern an emergency, please feel free to contact the Executive Director, Peg Tazewell, directly, at (740) 393-6972, or via email at ptazewell@knoxheadstart.org.
+We hope that if you have a concern you will speak immediately to your child's teacher or center manager.
+If you feel that your concerns are not being addressed, please request a Parent and Community Grievance Form, or access the form at knoxheadstart.org.
+If you consider your concern an emergency, please feel free to contact the Executive Director, Peg Tazewell, directly at (740) 393-6972, or via email at ptazewell@knoxheadstart.org.